-Excavation damage continues to be the principal threat to NW Natural's gas distribution system, comprising approximately 86 percent of all recorded leak repairs from 2010 to 2020.
+Excavation damage continues to be the principal threat to NW Natural's gas distribution system, comprising approximately 86 percent of all recorded leak repairs.
 Excavation damage is a system-wide threat brought on predominantly by improper excavation practices.
 NW Natural's efforts to reduce excavation damages are described below.